Skip to main content

 • September 9, 2015

-"This medication has had the adverse affect for me.
-After being diagnosed with Hashimoto's, my doctor expected that this medication would help me with brain fog, energy and tiredness.
+"This medication has had the adverse effect for me.
+After being diagnosed with Hashimoto's, my doctor expected that this medication would help me with brain fog, energy, and tiredness.
 I experienced the opposite.
-Within a few days of taking the 60 mg dosage I felt worse.
-I began sleeping extremely heavy, had a huge amount of trouble waking in the morning, and could barely keep my eyes open past 8:30pm each night.
+Within a few days of taking the 60 mg dosage, I felt worse.
+I began sleeping extremely heavily, had a huge amount of trouble waking in the morning, and could barely keep my eyes open past 8:30 PM each night.
 I gained five pounds in two months even though I had improved my eating habits and exercise.
 I began getting these dull headaches on the top of my head.
-I became extremely irritable with everything which is not my normal disposition.
-Dr told me to stop taking immediately and is prescribing Nature-throid.
-Will see how that goes."
+I became extremely irritable with everything, which is not my normal disposition.
+My doctor told me to stop taking it immediately and is prescribing Nature-throid.
+We'll see how that goes."

 2 / 10